NIVANorge/Mobius2/docs/index.md

 ## Existing models

 The Mobius2 framework comes with several (existing modules and models)[existingmodels/existingmodels.html] that can be used directly or modified to accomodate new research questions.
 These include
-- The [Simply family](existingmodels/simply.html).
-This is a family of catchment models building on the hydrology model SimplyQ.
+- The [Simply family](existingmodels/simply.html) is a family of catchment models building on the hydrology model SimplyQ.
 Modules for nutrients and contaminants exist.
-- [EasyLake](existingmodels/easylake.html).
-This is a simple 2-box lake model that is intended for inclusion into a larger catcment model.
+- [EasyLake](existingmodels/easylake.html) is a simple 2-box lake model that is intended for inclusion into a larger catcment model.
 It predicts residence time, temperature and ice in the lake, and has modules for nutrients retention and contaminants.
-- [NIVAFjord](existingmodels/nivafjord.html).
-This is a 1-dimensional layered basin model that can be used to model e.g. fjords, lagoons and lakes.
+- [NIVAFjord](existingmodels/nivafjord.html) is a 1-dimensional layered basin model that can be used to model e.g. fjords, lagoons and lakes.
 It has biochemistry modules for nutrients, phytoplankton and sediments.

 ## Support infrastructure